ambrop72/aprinter/README.md

 ## Testing it

-  * Connect to the printer with Pronterface, and make sure you use baud rate 115200 (for AVR) or 250000 (for Due).
+  * Connect to the printer with Pronterface, and make sure you use baud rate 250000, or 115200 for Melzi.
   * Try homing and some basic motion.
   * Check the current temperatures (M105).
   * Only try turning on the heaters once you've verified that the temperatures are being reported correctly.